 Note: some of the packaging systems have changed from what is in the video but the basics are still valid.
-Some of this video will be helpful although the panels are different.

 and a separate video on assembling the spring hinge:

 hotkilns.com/installing-spring-hinge

 WHAT SHOULD YOU READ?

 The information in these installation instructions is as complete as we can make it - which means that there is more than most people will need to read.
 Each heading is self-contained (for instance "Assembling the Stand") Most people will be able to figure out how to assemble their stand by looking at it - so only read this heading if you get stuck.